Games & Quizzes

 /ˈSHōldər/

 upper joint of each of person's arms and part of body between this and neck.
 Parts of the body where an arm attaches or joins.
-To accept a job or responsibility.
+To carry something around your neck.

 /ˈstif(ə)niNG/

 Material that makes things stiff or stiffer.
-To become completely still due to fear or anger.
+To make something less easy to bend or flex.

 /ˈsweliNG/